 It is in vain to dream of a wildness distant from ourselves.
 There i non such.
 It is the bog in our brains and bowls, the primitive vigor of Naure in us, that inspires that dream.
 I shall never find in the wilds of Labrador any greater wildness than in some recess of Concord, i.e. that I import into it.

 Journal, August 20, 1856

 If you’re standing in the buzziling center of Copenhagen and walk a few kilometers to the south, the view suddenly changes.
 Asphalt, concrete and brick buildings give way for trees and brush.

-There’s beauty that many of the most prestine natural areas in Denmark are under military control.
+There’s a strange beauty to the fact that many of the most prestine natural areas in Denmark are under military control.
 Tanks and wildflowers go hand in hand.
 This was also the case for the Common.
 The Common is a 230 acre nature reserve located only a few kilometers from the dead center of the city.
 This former military area has been gradually abandoned, turned over to the city and become a recreational area for its inhabitants.

 What set this area part from other parks - and what originally drew me here - is it’s wild state.
 When I first started coming here many areas were inaccessible.
 Dense vegatation and wet land made it hard to leave the gravel trails that criss-cross the area.
-Because of this, many parts of the Common are untouched.
+Because of this, many parts of the Common are untouched on a daily basis.